DFE-Digital/early-careers-framework/docs/source/getting-started.html.md

 ### Sandbox environment

-The sandbox environment is used by lead providers to:
+The sandbox environment is used by providers to:

 * test API integrations without affecting real data
 * become familiar with the service